Pedifax/URL-Shortener/README.md

 - Freemium and premium accounts
 - Advertisement in referring page for freemium users
 - URL management page including URL analytics
+- Bulk API for URL shortening
 - Redis caching
 - Google Analytics for better monitor and data collection
 - Automated deployment with JMeter testing
+  - 98% of the requests have latencies that are less than 2 second
 - Google OAuth 2.0

 ### Application Screenshots